compomics/ms2pip/README.md

 conda install -c defaults -c bioconda -c conda-forge ms2pip
 ```

-Conda packages are only available for Linux and macOS.
+Bioconda packages are only available for Linux and macOS.

 #### Docker container
 First check the latest version tag on [biocontainers/ms2pip/tags](https://quay.io/repository/biocontainers/ms2pip?tab=tags).
 Then pull and run the container with